 Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision All areas of the school are accessible to everyone including those children with SEND.
 Wheelchair access is available to all parts of the school.
 Pupils feel safe in an environment where bullying is absolutely minimal and dealt with effectively.
 There is a designated Child Protection & Safeguarding Officer (and deputy) and a named Child in Care teacher responsible for those Children in Care.
-All staff receive Safeguarding Training (Tier 2).
-Teachers focus on rewarding positive behaviours to promote a positive learning environment.
-A system of whole school rewards and consequences are in place.
-Our termly school value and enquiry question are displayed in each classroom and throughout the school.
-(The school has 6 terms throughout the academic year).
-Adaptions are made to the learning environment to suit group or individual needs.
+All staff receive Safeguarding Training Adaptions are made to the learning environment to suit group or individual needs.
 Provision is made for pupils who need a quiet and supervised area when they are unable to cope during the day including unstructured times.
 Access to specialist equipment and resources where appropriate, including 'Move & Sit Cushions'.
-Access to specialist areas such as the Nurture Room.
-Quiet areas are available to pupils both in the playground and within the school.
-Each class has a reading area.
-There are named adults who are 'Team Teach' trained.
-An adapted toilet / changing facility is available for those who may need it.
-Disabled toilets are available.
-Non-slip, non-breakable equipment available in practical lessons.
-Designated teaching areas are available.
+Access to specialist areas such as 'The Snug'.
+Quiet areas are available to pupils Designated teaching areas are available.
 Dedicated resources matched to pupils' needs are available.
 Individualised motivators and rewards are used.
 Classrooms are made accessible for children with additional needs.
 Specialist equipment enables disabled children to be as independent as possible If needed, children have individual risk assessments.
-Designated parking for the disabled.
-Non-white paper and overlays are provided for pupils with scotopic sensitivity/visual stress.